DavidSedley/DavidSedley.github.io/content/publications/articles.md

  in V. Prosperi and D. Zucca (eds.), collection on Lucretius (forthcoming)

 ### 'Xenocrates’ invention of Platonism’
-  in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge, forthcoming)
+  in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge, forthcoming), 1-37

 ### ‘An iconography of Xenocrates’ Platonism’
  in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge, forthcoming)
+38-63